 On January 1, the system served over 8,300 people, but on January 5 and 6, the daily number reached 12,000.

-Bus riders can try the new service out for free until the end of January.
-After that, one-way tickets will cost VND7,000, or around US$30 cents.
+Bus riders can try a new service out for free until the end of January.
+After that, one-way tickets will cost VND 7,000 or around 30 cents.

-The xe om (zay-ohm) is a motorbike taxi.
-Xe means motorbike, om means hug (or hold), so you get the picture.
-Getting around by xe om is easy, as long as you don’t have a lot of luggage.
+Getting around by motorbike taxi is easy, as long as you don’t have a lot of luggage.

 Fares are comparable with those for a cyclo, but negotiate the price beforehand.
-There are plenty of xe om drivers hanging around street corners, markets, hotels and bus stations.
-They will find you before you find them…
+There are plenty of motorbike taxi drivers hanging around street corners, markets, hotels and bus stations.

 Groups of cyclo drivers always hang out near major hotels and markets, and many speak at least broken English.
-To make sure the driver understands where you want to go, it’s useful to bring a city map.
+To make sure the driver understands where you want to go, you should bring a city map.
 Bargaining is imperative.
-Settle on a fare before going anywhere or you’re likely to get stiffed.
+Settle on a fare before going anywhere, or you’re likely to get stiffed.

 Travelers have reported being mugged by cyclo drivers in HCMC so, as a general rule, hire cyclos only during the day in that city.
 When leaving a bar late at night, take a metered taxi.

-Vietnam has two hub international airports, Noi Bai Airport in Hanoi and Tan Son Nhat Airport in Ho Chi Minh City.
+Vietnam has two hub international airports, Noi Bai Airport in Hanoi and Tan Son Nhat Airport in Ho Chi Minh city.
 A third airport, Da Nang Airport, in Da Nang, accepts a far smaller number of international flights.
-Over a dozen other domestic airports are scattered across Vietnam.
+Over a dozen other domestic Vietnam airports are scattered across the country.

 Free Bus for Connecting Passenger

-Transit passenger in-between of Terminal 1 (domestic passenger terminal) and Terminal 2 (international passenger terminal) and vice versa can use free shuttle bus with the operating time from 06h00’ am to 01h00’ am next morning (local time) and with the frequency of 10-15 minutes/trip.
+Transit passenger in-between of Terminal 1 (domestic passenger terminal) and Terminal 2 (international passenger terminal) and vice versa can use free shuttle bus with the operating time from 06:00 am to 01:00 am next morning (local time) and with the frequency of 10-15 minutes/trip.

-For the route and the bus stop, please visit following diagram:
+For the route and the bus stop, please visit the following diagram.

-There are three interlines public bus (on government fare supporting scheme) as follows:
+There are many public bus lines (on government fare supporting scheme) as follows.